 As you enter Inter River Park Drive from Lillooet Road you’ll see the Equestrian Centre on your right and, at the bottom of the hill, a small parking lot, a baseball diamond and a couple of grass soccer fields.

-From the bottom of the hill, if you turn right and head north along the path you’ll eventually reach the entrance to beautiful forested trails that lead to Lynn Canyon Park and the Lynn Canyon Suspension Bridge.
+From the bottom of the hill, if you turn right and head north you’ll eventually reach the entrance to beautiful forested trails that lead to Lynn Canyon Park and the Lynn Canyon Suspension Bridge.
 The trails there are exceptional and include boardwalks through the trees.
 These trails, though, are not flat.

 How to get to Inter River Park